SciPost/SciPost/README.md

 This repository carries the entire codebase for the [scipost.org](https://scipost.org) scientific publication portal.

 ## Project organization
 Development work for SciPost is headed by [Jean-Sébastien Caux](https://jscaux.org) and Jorran de Wit.
-The development team can be contacted at [techsupport@scipost.org](mailto:techsupport@scipost.org).
+Bug reports, issues, suggestions and ideas can be emailed to [techsupport@scipost.org](mailto:techsupport@scipost.org).

+If you are competent in web development and would like to join our core development team, please email your credentials to [jscaux@scipost.org](mailto:jscaux@scipost.org).

 ## License
 This codebase is released under the terms of the GNU Affero General Public License (Version 3, 19 November 2007).